Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The fate of U-576 - This U-boat was responsible for the loss of the Norwegian Taborfjell at the end of Apr.-1942.

-Hardanger later headed to the U.K., having joined Convoy HX 245 from New York on June 23-1943.
+As mentioned above, Hardanger had arrived New York at the end of May-1943 (again, see Page 3).
+About 3 weeks later, she headed to the U.K., having joined Convoy HX 245 from New York on June 23.
 Her cargo is given as steel and lumber and she was bound for Immingham, sailing in station 21 of the convoy, arriving Immingham, via Loch Ewe and Methil Roads, on July 10 - see Page 4.
 The following month, she's listed as bound for Cuba with coke in the westbound Convoy ON 196*, which originated in Liverpool on Aug.
-8 and arrived New York on the 21st.
-Hardanger joined from Loch Ewe and arrived Havana, via Key West, on Aug.
+8 and arrived New York on the 21st (Commodore in Montevideo).
+Hardanger joined from Loch Ewe and arrived Havana on Aug.
 30. On Oct.
 11, we find her in Convoy SC 144 from Halifax, cargo of sugar for Greenock, where she arrived Oct.
-26. This was her last North Atlantic crossing for a while; about a month later, she joined Convoy OS 60/KMS 34, which sailed from Liverpool on Nov.
+26. This was her last North Atlantic crossing for a while; a month later, she joined Convoy OS 60/KMS 34, which sailed from Liverpool on Nov.
 25 and split up on Dec.
 7, the Gibraltar bound ships (KMS 34*) arriving there on Dec.
 9, while the OS convoy proceeded to Freetown, with arrival Dec.
-18 - ref. link in the table above; other Norwegian ships also took part.
+18 - ref. link in the table above; Gabon, Kaldfonn, Norefjord and Norfalk are also named.
 Hardanger, carrying war stores, joined from Clyde and arrived Augusta Dec.
-15, according to the archive document mentioned above.
+15, according to the archive document.

-In Jan.-1944, she made a voyage from Augusta to Gibraltar, having joined Convoy MKS 37, arriving Gibraltar Jan.
+In Jan.-1944, she made a voyage from Augusta to Gibraltar, having sailed in Convoy MKS 37, arriving Gibraltar Jan.
 22 (scroll down to the 2nd table on my page about this convoy).
-From Gibraltar, MKS 37 joined up with the Freetown Convoy SL 146, before proceeding to the U.K. as a combined convoy, but Hardanger was not present at that time; she instead headed to Montevideo a few days later, as can bee seen in Hague's Voyage Record above.
-Having also made a voyage to Rosario and Buenos Aires, she proceeded to Freetown, and from there, she joined Convoy SL 154 to Gibraltar on Apr.
-1, arriving Apr.
+From Gibraltar, MKS 37 joined up with the Freetown Convoy SL 146, before proceeding to the U.K. as a combined convoy, but Hardanger was not present at that time; she instead headed to Montevideo a few days later, with arrival there on Febr.
+20. Having also made a voyage to Rosario and Buenos Aires, she proceeded to Freetown, and from there, she joined Convoy SL 154 to Gibraltar on Apr.
+1 (together with Norjerv), arriving Apr.
 13, continuing to Lisbon that same day, later returning to Gibraltar in order to join a convoy to the U.S. on May 5.
-On June 24, she can be found in Convoy HX 297 from New York, for which the Norwegian Brimanger served as Commodore Vessel.
-Hardanger was bound for Methil and London with a cargo of grain, and had previously returned to port from Convoy HX 295 - see also Page 5.
-She returned across the Atlantic with the westbound Convoy ON 248S*, which originated in Liverpool on Aug.
+She arrived Philadelphia on May 21, then on June 10 she's listed in Convoy HX 295 from New York (Commodore in Elisabeth Bakke), but returned to port, later joining Convoy HX 297 on June 24, for which Brimanger served as Commodore Vessel.
+Hardanger was bound for Methil and London with a cargo of grain - see also Page 5.
+She returned across the Atlantic with Convoy ON 248S*, which originated in Liverpool on Aug.
 10 and arrived New York on the 27th; Hardanger, however, joined from Loch Ewe and was bound for Montreal, where she arrived Aug 23, having detached from the convoy around Aug.
 20. Not long afterwards, she joined Convoy HX 306, bound for Swansea, again with grain, arriving her destination on Sept.
 17. This convoy originated in New York on Aug.
-31-1944, but Hardanger joined from Sydney C.B. a few days later, as did the Norwegian Velox and Olaf Bergh.
+31-1944, but Hardanger joined from Sydney C.B. a few days later.

 She later proceeded to Alexandria, joining Convoy OS 92/KMS 66, which originted in Liverpool on Oct.
 15 and split up on the 25th, the Gibraltar bound ships arriving there on Oct.
 26 (KMS 66*), while the OS convoy proceeded to Freetown, with arrival Nov.
-4 - several Norwegian ships took part; see link in the above Voyage Record.
-Hardanger started out from Milford haven on Oct.
+4 - Bosphorus, Fernbank, Hermelin and Ragnhild are also listed; see link in the above Voyage Record.
+Hardanger started out from Milford Haven on Oct.
 16 (KMS portion) and arrived Alexandria Nov.
-4.
+4. Her subsequent movements are shown on Page 5.

 She did not go back to the U.K. again until Febr.-1945, when she joined Convoy MKS 85*; she started out from Casablanca on Febr.
+24, cargo of ground nuts - Heimvard (returned) and Mathilda are also mentioned in this convoy, which sailed from Gibraltar Febr.
 24. Early in Apr.-1945, she shows up in the westbound North Atlantic Convoy ONS 46*; her destination is given as Halifax, where she arrived on Apr.
 20, having sailed from Belfast Lough on Apr.
-2. Her last Trans-Atlantic convoy voyage was made in Convoy SC 177*, departing Halifax on May 26, arriving Liverpool June 8.
+2 (Commodore in Ferncliff).
+Her last Trans-Atlantic convoy voyage was made in Convoy SC 177*, departing Halifax on May 26, arriving Liverpool June 8.
 Hardanger had a cargo of pit props, and arrived Hull on June 10, having been detached from the convoy on June 7, according to A. Hague.
-The rest of her voyages are shown on Page 6 and Page 7 of the archive documents.
+The rest of her voyages are listed on Page 6 and Page 7.
 As will be seen, she got to go home to Norway in Sept.-1945.

-* All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 Convoy ONS 46 is also available - see the page listing ships in all ONS convoys.
-Additionally, the HX series, the KMS, MKS and SC series will also be completed, but for now, see the section listing ships in all HX convoys, ships in all KMS convoys, ships in all MKS convoys and ships in all SC convoys, where Hardanger is included in HX 98 and HX 98/1, KMS 34, KMS 66, MKS 85 and SC 177, as mentioned.
+Additionally, the entire HX series, the KMS, MKS and SC series will be updated and completed (including the already existing convoys), but for now, see ships in all HX convoys, ships in all KMS convoys, ships in all MKS convoys and ships in all SC convoys, where Hardanger is included in HX 98 and HX 98/1, KMS 34, KMS 66, MKS 85 and SC 177, as mentioned.

 For more information on all the other Norwegian ships named here, please see the alphabet index at the end of this page, or go to the Master Ship Index.